4ian/GDevelop/newIDE/docs/Using-git-to-make-and-propose-changes.md

   - Go on master, pull the latest changes (`git pull upstream master`)
   - Go on your branch and either:
     - Easy: merge master in the branch: `git merge master`
-    - More risky but allowing to get a clean history (no merge commit): `git pull --rebase origin master` (or directly `git pull --rebase upstream master`).
+    - More risky but allowing to get a *clean history* (no merge commit): `git pull --rebase origin master` (or directly `git pull --rebase upstream master`).
 This pulls the commits from master, then take the commits you did on your branch, and put them back *on the top* of the commits of master.
 The only "risk" is that in case of conflicts, you'll have to solve them (`git add` to mark a file as resolved, `git rebase --continue` to finish solving conflicts and apply the next commit until it's finished, `git rebase --abort` if everything is broken and you want to cancel everything).

-## I made a PR that got merged, what to do with my branch?
+## 4. I made a PR that got merged, what to do with my branch?

 First, congratulations, and thanks for contributing to GDevelop! 🙌 Forget this branch and go back to master (`git checkout master`).
 Get the latest commits: `git pull upstream master`.